fabwu/blog/_posts/2018-01-07-travis-ci-ftp-deployment.md

 ---
 layout: single
 title:  "FTP deployment with Travis CI and lftp"
-date:   2018-01-17 13:47:32 +0100
+date:   2018-01-07 13:47:32 +0100
 categories: travis ftp deployment
 ---
 We're in 2018 now and it couldn't be so hard to upload my generated Jeykll via FTP to my favorite hoster but it took me several hours to get this working...

-Travis CI has [a not so nice example](https://docs.travis-ci.com/user/deployment/custom/#FTP) for a FTP deployment which basically uploads just one file.
+Travis CI has [a not so nice example](https://docs.travis-ci.com/user/deployment/custom/#FTP){:target="_blank"} for a FTP deployment which basically uploads just one file.
 I needed something more sophisticated like `lftp` which is able to upload a whole directory.

-I wrote this little script which uploads my `_site` directory to a remote host:
+So I wrote this little script:
 ```
 #!/usr/bin/env bash
 set -e